"Be Ye Imitators of Christ as dear Children."

 the Spirit of Truth who is the Holy Spirit.

-through the Word that we may ask for wisdom and for truth to be
+has told us through the Word that we may ask for wisdom and for

-revealed to us.
-He further instructs us to have confidence in this
+truth to be revealed to us.
+He further instructs us to have confidence

-asking, knowing that God is willing.
+in this asking, knowing that God is willing.
 God is willing!
-God is willing
+God

-to give good gifts which bring fulfillment and blessings
+is willing to give good gifts which bring fulfillment and

-and not sorrows.
-When seeking the revelations which are of God,
+blessings and not sorrows.
+When seeking the revelations which are

-or from God, it is up to the seeker to be on guard against
+of God, or from God, it is up to the seeker to be

-deceptions and to discern the true from the false.
-In asking
+on guard against deceptions and to discern the true from the false.

-for anything from God it is very important to invoke the name of
+In asking for anything from God it is very important to invoke

-Jesus Christ.
-This name is the name above every name and above
+the name of Jesus Christ.
+This name is the name above every

-every spiritual entity or authority.
-This name will consecrate or
+name and above every spiritual entity or authority.
+This name will

-make pure anything which may transpire.
-It will guarantee that anything
+consecrate or make pure anything which may transpire.
+It will guarantee

-the deceiver can not work his way so readily into the workings.
+name of Jesus, the deceiver can not work his way so readily

 Receiving True Gifts and not Counterfeit Ones Jesus